topo-gps/ios-manual/en/maps/purchasing_maps.rst

    :width: 320px
    :alt: Purchase Swiss map Topo GPS

-   *The map of Swizterland has just been purchased.*
+   *The map of Switzerland has just been purchased.*

 You can zoom in on the purchased map to see it in more detail as in the figure below: